Acerola - A natural vitamin C for your health

 If you take up to 1 g of vitamin C with a dietary supplement in addition to meals, you do not have to fear any harmful side effects.
 The symptoms of an overdose are usually only to be expected from a daily intake of 3 to 4 g.
 This primarily includes temporary gastrointestinal complaints.

-In the experience of numerous users, the side effects mostly manifest themselves in the form of loose stool or diarrhea.
+In the experience of numerous users, the side effects mostly manifest themselves in the form of loose stool or diarrhoea.
 In contrast to the fat-soluble vitamins E, D, K and A, vitamin C is water-soluble.
 Since a healthy body excretes an excess of vitamin C in the urine, a long-term overdose usually also has no dangerous consequences.

 For people who suffer from a kidney dysfunction, there is an initial risk of very high vitamin C doses.
 Since large amounts of vitamin C lead to an increased formation of oxalic acid in the body, an overdose increases the risk of kidney stones.